- What are the core duties of the managing committee?

-The Managing Committee of a housing co-operative is its nerve centre, steering the society towards a wholesome, efficient and harmonious existence.
-Whether it is financial management, member grievances or day-to-day affairs, the MC has to run like a well-oiled machine to create the best living conditions for the residents.
+The apartment management committee of a housing co-operative is its nerve centre, steering the society towards a wholesome, efficient and harmonious existence.
+Whether it is financial management, member grievances or day-to-day affairs, the apartment management committee has to run like a well-oiled machine to create the best living conditions for the residents.

 Once the registration and selection of the first committee have taken place, the regular functions of the MC include monetary transactions, daily management, obligatory membership servicing and compliance with the laws.

 - To collect society charges, including but not limited to property tax, water charges, lift/parking/service charges, non-occupancy charges, repair and maintenance charges.
 These rates are fixed by the committee from time to time (on the basis of proportion stated in bye-laws) upon discussion with the members;

 - To raise funds and deposits from the member;

 - To decide the rates of contribution, manage and collect Reserve Fund and Sinking Fund;

 - To fix the rate of insurance premiums to be paid by members in case if there is a commercial use of the flat;